sg0703/21_Redux-Store/README.md

 ## Description

-This is a refactor of an existing full-stack store application.
+Redux store is a full stack e-commerce app that allows users to view items available for sale, create an account, add the items to their shopping cart, and order them using Stripe.
+This is a refactor of an existing full-stack e-commerce application.
 The original app used React Context to manage global state.
 I refactored it to use Redux instead of Context.
-The app uses React, Redux, MongoDB Atlas, Node, Express and Stripe for payment processing.
+The app uses MongoDB Atlas, Express, React, Node and Stripe for payment processing.

 Please view the deployed version [here](https://tranquil-lowlands-52731.herokuapp.com/).